-Restaurants: Baskin Robbins, Burger King, Chopstix Noodle Bar, Harry Ramsden's, KFC, Starbucks, Subway, Tossed, Costa Express, Krispy Kreme, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Picnic Area, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn/Ramada Forecourt: Shell (with: Autogas LPG), Select, Deli2go, Costa Express, Yorkshire Tea, Air1 AdBlue
+Catering: Baskin Robbins, Burger King, Chopstix Noodle Bar, Harry Ramsden's, KFC, Starbucks, Subway, Tossed, Costa Express, Krispy Kreme, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Picnic Area, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn/Ramada Forecourt: Shell (with: Autogas LPG), Select, Deli2go, Costa Express, Yorkshire Tea, Air1 AdBlue

 First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £26, or £29 to include a £9 meal voucher.

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.